phorton1/Arduino-fridgeController/docs/readme.md

   OVERRIDE is turned on.

 As mentioned before, the compressor can be run and used with just the miniBox.
-In the even that it fails for some reason, it may quickly be removed, and as long as the main 12V power supply to the inverter, the compressor can be run at low speed by merely shorting the T&C pins on the inverter.
+In the event that it fails for some reason, it may quickly be removed, and as long as the main 12V power supply to the inverter is supplied, the compressor can be run at low speed by merely shorting the T&C pins on the inverter.